CfSOtago/GREENGridData/reports/gridSpy1mProcessingReport.md

 Things to note:

- * rf_25 has an aditional unexpected "Incomer 1 - Uncontrolled$2757" circuit in some files but it's value is always NA
+ * rf_25 has an aditional unexpected "Incomer 1 - Uncontrolled$2757" circuit in some files but it's value is always NA so it has been ignored.
- * rf_46 had multiple circuit labels which have been
+ * rf_46 had multiple circuit labels caused by apparent typos.
+These have been re-labelled.

 If this is not the case then this implies that: